 F I N I S

-NOTE: If you have enjoyed this story you may also like the other stories the author has written for us, a full list of which can be found in the Further reading list in the sidebar, listed in order of publication, oldest first.
+NOTE: If you have enjoyed this story you may also like the other stories the author has written for us, a full list of which can be found in the Further reading suggestions in the sidebar, listed in order of publication, oldest first.

 Story © Erika Hahn.
-Afterword © Copyright occult-mysteries.org.
+Introduction and Afterword © Copyright occult-mysteries.org.
 All worldwide rights reserved.
 Published 3 February 2018.
+Updated 12 June 2022.